emanuele-f/PCAPdroid/docs/app_api.md

 ## User Consent

 To prevent malicious apps from monitoring/hijacking the device traffic, PCAPdroid will ask for user consent every time a capture is started.
 If the user denies consent, then the request fails.
-Consent is also asked when a stop request is received from a different app from the one which started it.

-Please note that AFAIK Android does not provide a consistent way to determine the source of an Intent.
-This is only available via [getCallingPackage](https://developer.android.com/reference/android/app/Activity#getCallingPackage()) when the caller app uses `startActivityForResult` (or the equivalent `ActivityResultLauncher`).
-So it's adviced to always invoke the API via `startActivityForResult`.
+After an app is granted start permission, subsequent requests from that app are automatically granted.

+From the permission dialog the user can choose to permanently grant or deny the capture permission to an app.
+The permanently granted/denied permissions can be edited from the `Control Permissions` entry in the PCAPdroid settings.

+Applications interfacing with PCAPdroid should use the `startActivityForResult` (or the equivalent `ActivityResultLauncher`) when calling its API, rather than `startActivity`.
+This ensures that the package name of the calling app can be retrieved via [getCallingPackage](https://developer.android.com/reference/android/app/Activity#getCallingPackage()).

 ## Capture Settings